andyw8/andyw8.github.io/_posts/2025-03-31-setting-up-zed-with-ruby-lsp.md

 }
 ```

+(The docs suggest disabling each language server that you *don't* want with `!`, and using `"..."` to enable the rest, but I find it simpler to just list the ones you *do* want).

 Note: I've noticed that some configuration changes don't seem to apply until you fully quit and reload the editor (`workspace: reload` isn't enough), so you may need to do that in some situations.

 To verify things are working, open a Ruby file, then choose `debug: open language server logs` from the command menu and open a Ruby file.
 You should see something like this: